Unique-AG/terraform-modules/CONTRIBUTING.md

 New modules should start at version `1.0.0`, if it's considered stable.
 If it isn't considered stable, it must be released as `prerelease`.
 Azure modules start at version `2.0.0` due to the fact that Unique already supported a lot of modules prior to the public repository which are summarized as `1.x`.

 Any breaking changes to a module (backwards incompatible) require a major version bump.

+## Release

+To release a module, you can use the `[terraform] Create Module Release` workflow.
+For now sadly this action is manual we we would need some form of recurring action to automatically release changed modules.
+To be added later when we see this thing here flies 🕊️